poseidon/matchbox/docs/virtual-hardware.md

     ./docker-build
     ./docker-run

 The `ipxe` image uses `dnsmasq` to run DHCP and TFTP.
-It allocates IPs in the `docker0` subnet and sends options to chainload older PXE clients to iPXE. iPXE clients are pointed to the `bootcfg` service (assumed to be running on 172.17.0.2:8080) to get a boot script.
+It allocates IPs in the `docker0` subnet and sends options to chainload older PXE clients to iPXE. iPXE clients are pointed to the `bootcfg` service (assumed to be running on 172.17.0.2:8080) to get a boot script which loads configs.

+The `ipxe` image uses the following `dnsmasq.conf`.

 ```
 # dnsmasq.conf